NAV on 2019/03/20

 We expect the fund to grow distributions ahead of SA inflation for the forthcoming 12 months, in line with its objective.

-Our core style of investing predominantly in “quality” shares helped us control losses in a down market, producing positive returns despite the JSE All Share Index dropping 2.4% over the quarter.
+Our core style of investing predominantly in attractively valued quality shares helped us control losses in a down market, producing defensive returns during a quarter when the JSE All Share Index fell almost 5%.
 This style will remain in place, with its emphasis on earnings, and in particular dividend, stability and visibility.

-Looking forward we see value in select areas, especially in South African equities, whose prices have fallen dramatically.
-We are looking to deploy cash in a disciplined fashion.
-We see select potential opportunities offshore, underpinned by stronger global GDP and manufacturing growth.
-Our current cash position sits at 10.7% (local and offshore combined).
-Given the myriad macroeconomic and political risks facing South Africa and the global economy we will be measured in the deployment of this cash, demanding a significant margin of safety in the purchase price of any investment.
+Looking forward we see value in a number of South African and Offshore equities, whose prices have fallen significantly over the last 12 and 3 months respectively.
+We look to deploy cash in a disciplined fashion.
+Our current cash position sits at 11.5% (local and offshore combined).
+Given the evolving macroeconomic and political risks facing both South Africa and the global economy we will be measured in the deployment of this cash, demanding a significant margin of safety in the purchase price of any investment.

 The portfolio's investment universe will apart from assets in liquid form, consist mainly of equity securities and property securities, as well as preference shares.
 The portfolio will invest in shares with positive dividend characteristics and may use derivatives to hedge out any market risk on shares where the view on capital growth is not positive.
 The portfolio may invest in listed and unlisted financial instruments, in accordance with the provisions of the Act, and the Regulations thereto, as amended from time to time, as well as in offshore investments as permitted by legislation, in order to achieve the portfolio's investment objective.
 The manager may from time to time invest in participatory interests in portfolios of collective investment schemes registered in the Republic of South Africa and which are consistent with the portfolio's investment policy.